danielsGitStuff/mel/README.md

 ## Current issues
 - does not work on Windows (will be addressed)
+- does not work on MacOS (won't be addressed: too expensive, no FileWatcher)
 - Downloads may abort.
 Restarting fixes this (will be addressed)
 - File transfer over Wifi may be slow
 - Notifications are ugly on PC

 ## Dev stuff
+### Modules
+- `app`: Android implementation of `auth`, `drive` and `contacts`
+- `auth`: handles pairing, key management, connections, sending/receiving data, service management
+- `authfx`: wraps `auth` into a GUI on PCs so you can click on things
+- `calendar`: just a stub atm
+- `contacts`: stores contacts
+- `contactsfx`: a bit of GUI
+- `drive`: file syncing, all the logical stuff
+- `drivefx`: adds GUI for creating/editing services and conflict solving
+- `fxbundle`: bundles `authfx`, `contactsfx` and `drivefx`
+- `icons`: icons 'stolen' from KDE Plasma 5 plus some own
+- `json`: json lib created by Douglas Crockford
+- `konsole`: make reading command line arguments a bit easier and stay simple
+- `lok`: Tells you where the log message came from
+- `messenger`: stub, sharing messages/events across your devices, probably won't happen
+- `minisevrer`: a small https server. because why not?
+- `serialize`: crafts lovely JSONs from you objects and vice versa
+- `serverparts`: part of `miniserver` that is required to run a server as a service in Mel
+- `sql`: reads and writes objects to SQL databases

 ### What language is it written in?
 Mostly Java and partially in Kotlin.
 If I had to do it again this would be a Kotlin only show.
 But back in the days when I started working on this it was in an early stage, especially regarding to Android.